siapai/tuft-dental-segmentation/Readme.md

 - **Color and Contrast Adjustments:** Adjustments to brightness, contrast, saturation, and hue to account for varying lighting conditions and improve the model's ability to generalize.
 - **Blur and Noise:** Introduction of Gaussian blur, motion blur, and noise to make the model robust to different types of image artifacts.
 - **Distortions:** Application of elastic transformations, grid distortions, and optical distortions to mimic real-world deformations and enhance the model's adaptability.
-- **Flips:** Horizontal and vertical flips to provide the model with a diverse set of orientations.
+- **Flips:** Horizontal flips to provide the model with a diverse set of orientations.
 - **Other Effects:** Additional effects such as CLAHE (Contrast Limited Adaptive Histogram Equalization), sharpen, emboss, blur, and gamma correction to further diversify the training data and enhance feature extraction.

 These augmentations are carefully applied to preserve the detailed information within the images, ensuring the augmented dataset remains a valuable resource for effective model training and testing.